ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

 Given a uniform distribution accross all generated numbers, it's not hard to find upper bound of expected value of times, *token_pass* procedure would be launched before any node finally takes leadership (we consider now a single subnet, no merges/splits with other subnets occur).

-If any node has msg_id, greater than anyone else has, this node will become a leader when it would launch **token_restore** procedure in one step, so let's consider only case, when more than one node has maximal msg_id.

-If our < msg_id, token_id > is greater than any other < msg_id, token_id > in system, we take the leadership.
-Otherwise there exist at least one node, whoes msg_id is equal to ours and token_id is greater.
+If our token_id is greater than any other token_id in system and no leader exist, we take the leadership.
+Otherwise there exist at least one node, whoes token_id is greater.
 Token_ids are uniformly distributed within range 0..2^32-1, so possibility that one lower or equal, than other is 1/2.
 So with possibility 1/2 **token_restore** would be launched only once.

-Same reasoning could be applied to further steps, which directly implies possibility for k-th launch to succeed as 1/2^i.
+Same reasoning could be applied to further steps, which directly implies possibility for k-th launch to succeed as 1/2^k.

 Taking sum of series 1/2^i from i=0 to oo, we conclude to expected value of **token_restore** launches be not greater than 2.

-Actually, it's lower, cause we considered only case with equal msg_ids.
-Considered that in most cases max(msg_id) is held by only node in subnet, expected value of launches would be even less.